caryacademylibrary/roomtag/README.md

 # RoomTag — setup guide

-> **If you already deployed an earlier version:** this update changes the
+> **If you already deployed an earlier version:** replace your Firestore
-> security rules and the shape of the data.
-You'll need to (1) replace the
+> rules with the version in step 2 below — this update adds a rule for a
-> Firestore rules with the version in step 2 below, and (2) any trip
+> new `assignments` subcollection, and results won't load at all against
-> created before this update needs its roster re-added — old student codes
+> older rules.
+Any assignments generated before this update won't carry
-> won't work with the new login system.
-Easiest path: delete any test
+> over; just click **Generate** again once the new rules and `app.js` are
-> trips and recreate them after updating.
+> live.
+Rosters and login codes from the previous update are unaffected.

 This is a static site (plain HTML/JS — no server, no build step needed to run it) that talks to a free Firebase project for storage and login.
 Total cost at this